vishalpalaniappan/diagnostic-log-viewer/README.md

 # How does it work?

 > [!NOTE]
 > This section contains incomplete information.
-Since this was written, the instrumentation of the program has grown to include the design semantics and failure modalities specifed in the Semantic Design Graph.
-I am leaving this here because it is still relatively accurate for stack based navigation.
+Since this was written, the instrumentation of the program has grown to include the design semantics and failure modalities specified in the Semantic Design Graph.
+I am leaving this here because it is still relatively accurate for stack-based navigation.
 An update to this section is coming soon with a more complete summary of how it works and how automated debugging is enabled.

 The DLV spawns a worker to do the following: